anchore/grype/README.md

 "libc-bin","2.31-0ubuntu9","CVE-2020-6096","Low"
 ...
 ```

+You can also find the template for the default "table" output format in the same place.

 Grype also includes a vast array of utility templating functions from [sprig](http://masterminds.github.io/sprig/) apart from the default golang [text/template](https://pkg.go.dev/text/template#hdr-Functions) to allow users to customize the output from Grype.